 The Library’s collection consists of hundreds of books for adults and juniors in a variety of formats including large print and audio, and more than 40 magazine subscriptions.
 We also carry DVD and Blue-ray video discs for loan.

 Each branch has free museum passes that give families access to many Ottawa Valley museums.
 All these items may be borrowed in the same manner as a book or magazine, just by using your library membership card.
 The museum networks we currently offer passes for are as follows:

 Genealogy @ the Library

 Genealogy is the study of families and the tracing of their lineages and history.
 Genealogy can be a great hobby and resource for families and future generations to get to know where they came from and who they are.
-The Laurentian Hills Library has many resources and plans to host events devoted to genealogy.
+The Laurentian Hills Library has many resources, including free access to Ancestry.ca.

 - Here you will find the Library & Archives Canada page on Genealogy and Family History.
 A great starting point for archival material about families in Canada and how to begin your genealogical journey.

-- Here is a link to the library's access to Ancestry.com
+- Here is a link to the library's access to Ancestry.ca

 - Digitizing Your Family History by Rhonda R. McClure (2004)

 Family Photo Detective, by Maureen A. Taylor (2013)